Pages

 • Group Packages – Since the region has showering climate and absolute ambiance created by people and nature is good for the Group activity and team building exercises.

-NTP India tourism offers absolutely well connected holidays from various locations like Chennai, Delhi, Mumbai, Pune, and Hyderabad to Himachal Pradesh with comfortable, budget and luxury packages of various themes suitable to our budget.
+NTP India Tourism offers absolutely well connected holidays from various locations like Chennai, Delhi, Mumbai, Pune, and Hyderabad to Himachal Pradesh with comfortable, budget and luxury packages of various themes suitable to our budget.